ofgulban/cortical-auditory-atlas/README.md

 # Human cortical auditory atlas
 Resources from our cortical auditory areas project that combines the gold-standard human histology images from [**JuBrain**](https://jubrain.fz-juelich.de) with state of the art in-vivo human magnetic resonance imaging (MRI) at ultra-high fields (7 Tesla).
-In this project:
+More specifically:

 1. We use the individual brains to create a cyto-architectonic surface atlas that is optimized for the human auditory cortex: